(Last updated: Dec. 22, 2014)

 (B) Provide a uniform sales and use tax base among the State and the local taxing jurisdictions within the State pursuant to paragraph (1).

-(C) Source all interstate sales in compliance with the sourcing definition set forth in section 4(7).
+(C) Source all remote sales in compliance with the sourcing definition set forth in section 4(7).

 (i) information indicating the taxability of products and services along with any product and service exemptions from sales and use tax in the State and a rates and boundary database;